1st Term Concert, 13 May 1969

 Note

-*Judith Clingan points out that she played bassoon when not singing.
+2 Judith Clingan played bassoon when not singing.

 Thanks